Native American religious leader performing ceremony against blue sky

 Ouray and Chipeta went to Washington, DC, in 1880 to meet with government officials to concoct the final treaty for the Utes.
 The treaty declared there would be a massive reservation on Colorado’s Western Slope created for the Ute in exchange for surrendering the Central Rockies to the US government.
 Not long after, Ouray succumbed to Bright's disease in August of 1880.
 After his death, the Denver Post printed of him, "Ouray was a friend of the white man and protector to the Indians."

-Related: Native American Heroes of History: Part 1
+Related: Native American Heroes of History: 5 Incredible People

 Is this the first you’ve heard of these Native American heroes?
 It’s time they became household names!
 We hope you’ve enjoyed learning more about Native American heroes, traditions, and culture with us this month.
 We also hope you continue to educate yourself and others on these incredible people and how they’ve shaped history.
 Happy Native American Heritage Month!

-You can find more content on and for Indigenous peoples using the tag "Native American Heritage Month."
-Check it out now!
+Find more content about and for Indigenous peoples using the tag "Native American Heritage Month."
+You can share it with your network and spread the word all year round.

 Sources